 The secret to garlic’s many beneficial qualities is in its unique combination of flavonoids and sulfur-containing nutrients.
 But take note: researchers have found that for maximum benefits, the cloves should be chopped or crushed and then let sit for 5 to 15 minutes before using to allows garlic’s beneficial compounds to fully develop.
 The more you damage garlic’s cell walls the more sulfide-transforming enzymes you release.
 Just be sure to use the crushed garlic within an hour or so, as garlic left longer than that will begin to lose its active health agents.

-… or tossed with pasta in this super tasty Pasta with Vegetables, Garlic, and Sesame dish.
+Pasta with Vegetables, Garlic, and Sesame

 - 8 ounces uncooked pasta (I use Tinkyada pasta.)